holistic-web/home-orchestrator/.project/known_issues.md

 - themes contain more information than they need to, they only need light ID and state

 - themes section in UI is not mobile friendly at all

+- user can create a theme without selecting a scene, adding a theme with a blank light (probably also affects updating lights)